meisyal/ami-converter/README.md

 ### Requirements

-This project need Java Development Kit (JDK), we recommend version 8 or any latest version, and JAVE.
+This project needs Java Development Kit (JDK), we recommend version 8 or any latest version, and JAVE.
 JAVE (Java Audio Video Encoder) library is Java wrapper on the [ffmpeg][ffmpeg] project.
 See, details of JAVE library [here][jave].

-This program run on both Windows and Linux.
+This program runs on both Windows and Linux.
 We have tested on Windows and Ubuntu 14.04.
 So, you have to adjust your envinroment in order the program can run properly.
+Feel free to e-mail us or submit an issue if you have any problem.

 ### Running the Program